Ayofase/Predict-Customer-Churn/README.md

 The primary goal of this project is to analyze customer behavior and service usage patterns to understand the key drivers of churn.
 The analysis will focus on identifying specific areas for improvement in customer retention, particularly among subscribers to streaming services.
 This will involve developing data-driven recommendations such as targeted promotions, optimized pricing strategies, or improvements to service quality.

 ### Data source

-This dataset used for the analysis is gotten from [Kaggle](https://www.kaggle.com/datasets/blastchar/telco-customer-churn?resource=download), This dataset contains information on approximately 7,043 customers and includes demographics, subscribed services (including streaming TV and movies), account information (tenure, contract type, payment method, etc.), and churn status.  **Crucially, the dataset also includes information on the type of internet service each customer uses (DSL, Fiber optic, etc.), which is a key factor in analyzing churn among streaming service subscribers.**
+This dataset used for the analysis is gotten from [Kaggle](https://www.kaggle.com/datasets/blastchar/telco-customer-churn?resource=download), This dataset contains information on approximately 7,043 customers and includes demographics, subscribed services (including streaming TV and movies), account information (tenure, contract type, payment method, etc.), and churn status.  the dataset also includes information on the type of internet service each customer uses (DSL, Fiber optic, etc.), which is a key factor in analyzing churn among streaming service subscribers.

 ### Tools

 * **Excel:** Data cleaning and preparation.